 The Company services the construction industry primarily in areas of the United States where construction activity may be inhibited by adverse weather during the winter.
 As a result, the Company may experience reduced revenues from December through February and realize the substantial part of its revenues during the other months of the year.
 The Company may experience lower profits, or losses, during the winter months, and as such, must have sufficient working capital to fund its operations at a reduced level until the spring construction season.
 The failure to generate or obtain sufficient working capital during the winter may have a material adverse effect on the Company.

 Inflation

-Management believes that the Company's operations were affected by inflation in 2023 and 2022, particularly in the purchases of certain raw materials such as cement, aggregates, and steel, and with labor costs.
-The Company believes that raw material pricing and labor costs will increase in 2024, although no assurance can be given regarding future pricing or costs.
+Management believes that the Company's operations were affected by inflation in 2024 and 2023, particularly in the purchases of labor costs will increase in 2025, although no assurance can be given regarding future pricing or costs.

 Backlog